Hopperpop/Hopperpop.github.io/_posts/2023-05-09-linked-list-in-twincat-part-1.md

 ---
 Object oriented programming brings many new patterns to PLC programming.
 Today I want to talk about one of them: **Linked lists**.

-Because the length is to long to cover everything in one post, it's split into 3 parts:
+Because the length is too long to cover everything in one post, it's split into 3 parts:
 * Part 1 - Intro and node implementation
 * Part 2 - Master node implementation
 * Part 3 - Example use case